dtempx/syphonx/documentation/examples/google-search-3a.md

 This jQuery selector basically does the following.
 1. Find the node that contains the text `People also ask`.
-> Note: Plain CSS selectors don't support `:contains` so this is a big advantage afforded by jQuery.
 2. Traverse to the *closest* containing parent node with a `data-initq` attribute.
 3. Drill down to *find* all the child nodes with a `data-q` attribute.
 4. Select the contained node with a `role` attribute equal to `button`.